Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 - Week 1 – Freelancer logs time using the Upwork desktop app and Work Diary.

 - Week 2 – Hours within the weekly limit invoice to your clients on Monday.
 They have until Friday to review the work.
-Then the security period begins.
+Then the review period ends.

 - Week 3 – Earnings become available on the following Wednesday.